appu1232/Discord-Selfbot/README.md

 ## Features

-- Google search (web or image).
+- Google web and image search.
 - Keyword/mention logger.
-Log messages from any or all servers that have one of the keywords you specify.
-Useful for seeing if someone mentioned your name or your favorite show/book/whatever else keyword.
+Log messages and/or get notified when keywords you specified are said in any of your servers.
+Useful to track if someone mentioned your name or your favorite show/book/whatever else keywords and you want to stalk— I mean, talk to them about it.
-- Set your game to anything quickly and easily.
+- Set your game to anything or set up multiple and cycle through them.
 - Add custom commands/reactions.
-The commands get stored in ``commands.json`` which has some sample commands added to start with.
+The commands get saved to ``commands.json`` which has some sample commands added to start with.
 - Smart MyAnimeList search of anime and manga/LNs using google custom search (and if that fails, using myanimelist's api for search)
 - Python interpreter.
 Modeled off of RoboDanny's ?debug command.
 Does both exec() and eval().
 Ability to save and load scripts.
 - Save/output the last n number of messages from a chat, including any messages that were deleted.
 - Get detailed information about a server and all of its members.
-- Quote a message from a user, even if it was deleted.
-- Set yourself as afk and reply to a user telling them you are away if they message/mention you. (technically frowned upon by Discord so use it as a joke occasionally, not practical use)
+- Set yourself as afk and reply to a user telling them you are away if they message/mention you. (note: frowned upon by Discord so not for practical use; meant to be used as a joke)
 - Quick commands so you can post pointless stuff as fast as possible like ``lenny``, ``shrug``, ``flip``, ``unflip``, and ``comeatmebro``
-- Self-destruct your previous message with animated text and a countdown.
-Yes, it's very pointless and abuses the rate-limit...but it looks cool.
+- Purge the last n messages you sent in a channel.
 - Simple calculator.
-- Various other misc commands.
+- Various other misc commands like spoiler tagging text (encrypts the text), creating strawpolls, embeding text, server/user info commands, and more.

 ## Setup